 A lot of my friends ask me why they can’t seem to attract godly men, and then I look closely at their lifestyles and it makes sense.
 You attract what you are, and if you are not keeping your heart in diligence, then you are going to attract a man who is the same way.
 A godly person will not date someone who’s heart is not guarded, so in order to attract a godly person, you must be godly as well, because the cards don’t go just one way.

-I learned that as a daughter of the most high God, I am worth more than a doormat.
+I learned that as a daughter of the most high God, I am worth more a godly man.

 “She is more precious than rubies,

 And all the things you may desire cannot compare with her.”
 Proverbs 3:15

 There is nothing wrong with knowing your worth.
 Many people think that it is “arrogant” to know your worth, but if God tells us our worth, then we should claim it.
 We are worth more than rubies, so why allow someone to treat you less than what you are worth?
 The same goes for men too, for a man is worth more than worldly riches as well, so we must all recognize that we shouldn’t be treated as doormats in relationships, for we should aspire to date and marry godly spouses.

 It was never in God’s intentions for us to be treated horribly.
 Marriage is about the unity between two people to grow closer to Him, and when we see that we are being treated in ways that degrade our worth, we need to either confront that person or stop that person.

 Whenever someone fails to recognize your worth as a child of God, then they shouldn’t be worthy of your heart, for they will not see the value in it.
 They’ll treat your heart anyway they want too, they’ll let it drop, they will let it break, and they will view it as “another object,” and that is not the way our hearts should be treated.

 I learned that the “season of singleness” does not mean that singleness is forever